South Bangka Regency: Administrative districts

 Notes: (a) includes 3 offshore islands. (b) includes 6 offshore islands. (c) includes 22 offshore islands.

 (d) includes three kelurahan - Tanjung Ketapang, Teladan and Toboali. (e) Lepar Pongok and Kepulauan Pongok Districts between them include 28 offshore islands.

-(f) the population of Kepulauan Pongok District for 2010 is included with the figure for Lepar Pongok District, from which it was cut out in 2013.
-Note that the residual Lepar Pongok District has not altered its name, even though it no longer contains Pongok Island.
+(f) the population of Kepulauan Pongok District for 2010 is included with the figure for Lepar District, from which it was divided in 2013.